 The problem with band steering

-Different routers and devices react to changes in signal strength and quality in a lot of different ways, and it’s almost impossible to predict if they will make good band choices.
-Your device may stick to a weak 5GHz network until it disappears rather than switching over to the stronger 2.4, or your router may deliver 2.4GHz to your device because it didn’t get a “5GHz preferred” message — many little things can go wrong.
+Different routers and devices react to changes in signal strength and quality in many different ways, and it’s almost impossible to predict if they will make good band choices.
+Your device may stick to a weak 5GHz network until it disappears rather than switch over to the stronger 2.4, or your router may deliver 2.4GHz to your device because it didn’t get a “5GHz preferred” message – many little things can go wrong.
 I have a few smart home devices that I tried to connect to my network using band steering, and it just never worked right.
 My vacuum was constantly offline, even though it sent a 2.4GHz preferred message to my router.

 Option 1: Separate 2.4GHz and 5 GHz networks

 Since band steering can be iffy, you’ll often get better speeds by manually switching between networks.
 You can connect to the 5GHz when you’re in your main work/recreation space, then switch to the 2.4GHz when you wander a few rooms away.
 If your devices seem to connect to the 2.4GHz network by default, or if you just really care about optimizing your speed, separate SSIDs are the way to go.